 Examples of the WebSocket API

-The following requests upsert a collection defining three change streams:
+The following requests create a collection with three change streams:

 "streams" : [